 As events and technologies turn our world inside out and upside down, the art world is also being shaken up.
 Computers encourage new approaches based on free, open, online, shared, collaborative, massively parallel processes where everyone is involved: filming, documenting, playing, making, building and creating.
-Electric energies are bursting out, pulsating and mutating into the world and there is no stopping them.
+Electrical energies are bursting out, pulsating and mutating into the world and there is no stopping them.

 Digital art is alive and it is spreading.
 NOW digital champions this evolution in creativity